 The Leadership Committee of the Educators’ Cooperative consists of CoOp alumni who teach in schools and classrooms all over the city of Nashville.
-They share a vision for the power and potential of the Cooperative and, through monthly meetings, long conversations, email chains that go on forever, and brainstorming sessions, work to ensure its sustainable growth and improvement.
+They share a vision for the power and potential of the Cooperative and work to ensure its sustainable growth and improvement.
 Their work and commitment are essential to the operations and goals of the Cooperative.